marcoslhc/marcoslhc.github.com/blog/_posts/2013-06-10-Playing-around-with-paper-js-II.md

 ---
-layout: default
+layout: posts
-title:  Playing Around with Paper.js
+title:  Playing Around with Paper.js (&amp; II)
 published: true
 ---
 Last week i posted about some experiments I did with [Paper.js][0].
 Well my first approach is [this][1].
 Some time ago, I was stunned